 Please also ensure that you are either fully or temporary enrolled before attempting to collect your ID card as we will not be able to print your card until Queen Mary Enrolment has taken place.
-We cannot enrol you at the point of ID Card Collection - you must be enrolled before trying to collect your card.

 We will use the photo you have uploaded during Pre-Enrolment for your ID card.
 Full details are on the ID Card Collection webpage.

 *Your student ID number is a 9 digit number.
 For new students starting in 2023/24, your ID number will begin with '23' or '24' (e.g. 231234567).
 It may have previously been referred to as your applicant number and will appear in a number of communications from us, such as your invitation to complete Pre-Enrolment and the email you receive informing you about ID card collection.

 It is the username that you use to access MySIS and it is also displayed within MySIS, within the 'My Details' tab.

 Your name will be displayed on your Student ID Card in the following format: